-As with all insulins, Toujeo use can lead to life-threatening hypokalemia.
+All insulins, including Toujeo, can lead to life-threatening hypokalemia.
 Untreated hypokalemia may cause respiratory paralysis, ventricular arrhythmia, and death.
 Closely monitor potassium levels in patients at risk of hypokalemia and treat if indicated.

 Fluid retention, which may lead to or exacerbate heart failure, can occur with concomitant use of thiazolidinediones (TZDs) with insulin.
 These patients should be observed for signs and symptoms of heart failure.
 If heart failure occurs, dosage reduction or discontinuation of TZD must be considered.

-Adverse reactions commonly associated with Toujeo include hypoglycemia, allergic reactions, injection site reactions, lipodystrophy, pruritus, rash, edema and weight gain.
+Adverse reactions commonly associated with Toujeo include hypoglycemia, hypersensitivity reactions, injection site reactions, lipodystrophy, pruritus, rash, edema, and weight gain.

-Important Safety Information for Toujeo SoloStar® and Toujeo Max SoloStar®
+Important Safety Information for Toujeo U-300 (insulin glargine) injection SoloStar and Toujeo Max SoloStar

 Do not withdraw Toujeo from the SoloStar and Max SoloStar single-patient-use prefilled pens with a syringe.